andreypopp/stream-rpc/docs/index.rst

     % npm install stream-rpc

-After that you will be able to use ``stream-rpc`` library in you code.
+After that you will be able to use ``stream-rpc`` library in your code.
 The basic usage example is as follows::

     var rpc = require('stream-rpc'),